July 9, 2014

 Hunters often profess a strict adherence to rules of fair chase.
 But there is nothing fair about a pack of trained hounds wearing radio collars running down a wild animal, or shooting exhausted wild animals off tree limbs.

-Hound hunters often use packs of more than 20 dogs to pursue bears, cougars, or other wildlife.
-Bears, for instance, are very poor distance runners and often may tire and be attack by dogs before the pack trees the bear.
+Hound hunters often use packs of more than 20 dogs to pursue bears, cougars, wolves or other wildlife.
+Bears, for instance, are very poor distance runners and often may tire and be attacked by dogs before the pack trees the bear.

 Hounding adversely impacts other animals, private property rights and animal shelters.